ags000/Ransomware-McEliece/README.md

 The password is : TCYC2022

-It is made with python for Windows.
+Developed with python for Windows.

-If you want to generate .exe use pyinstaller or another tool.
+You're free to generate a .exe with pyinstaller or another tool.

 > THIS IS FOR EDUCATIONAL PURPOSES ONLY!!!
 EXECUTE THIS CODE BY YOUR OWN RISK.
 WE ARE NOT responsible for accidents or damages relating to THIS CODE.